GabePZ/TheRiddlerSolution-CircularTrain/README.md

 What is the most efficient method for figuring out how many cars are in the train?

 (Assume that you can’t mark or otherwise deface a train car, and that each car’s light is only visible from within that car.
 The doors automatically close behind you, too.
 There are only two actions you can take: turning on or off a light and walking between cars.)

+# Solution

+Walk around the train, every time you find a light that matches the starting light, change it and return to start while keeping track of the number of cars you went through to get there.
+- If the starting car's light has changed when you get back then you know you were just in the starting car and can return the number of cars in the train.
+- If the starting car's light is unchanged then repeat the process.

+Time Complexity:
+- Worst Case: All of the lights on the train are the same.
+For each new car you see you have to backtrack all the way to the start for:

+      __ i
+      \            2i
+      /__ num cars

+- Average Case: We already know lights which are different than the start can't be the start and so there is no reason to backtrack in this case.
+On average 1/2 of the new lights seen will be different and not require backtracking for a better a total moves of:

+        __ i
+       \            3i  /  2
+       /__ num cars

+- Best Case: First light different than every other light.
+In this case you can make one complete loop.
+Find the first light and immediately backtrack for a total of:

+          2(num cars)

+## Improvements to the strategy:
+If we go in opposite directions from the direction we start in every time we return to start we can save moves by switching the closest same color lights to start first.
+Otherwise we run into the issue where we're backtracking the entire train just to turn off the light directly next to the starting car.

+The new better time complexities are now:

+- Worst Case: Since on average we will finish the first half of the loop from the left, and the other half from the right the new time complexity will be:

+      (  __ i             )
+      (  \            2i  ) * 2
+      (  /__ num cars / 2 )

+- Average Case: Same as in the worst case.
+We can add up how long it takes to do half the loop for both sides.

+      (  __ i               )
+      (  \            3i/2  ) * 2
+      (  /__ num cars / 2   )

+- Best Case: Best case will be the same as before since it consists of only the one loop there and one loop back.

+To test and show both strategies I coded both strategies under all conditions in Python.
+Attached is a graph showing the results: